iNavFlight/inav/docs/VTOL.md

 4. Save your settings. type `save` in cli.

 If you set `mixer_automated_switch` to `OFF` for all mixer profiles (the default setting), the model will not perform automated transitions.
 You can always enable navigation modes after performing a manual transition.

+# Notes and Experiences
+## General
+- VTOL model operating in multi-copter (MC) mode may encounter challenges in windy conditions.
+Please exercise caution when testing in such conditions.

+## Tilting-rotor
+- In some tilting motor models, you may experience roll or yaw oscillations when `MIXER TRANSITION` is activated.
+To address this issue, you can try the following:
+    1. try hard on pid
+    1. try different prop direction, prop size.
+    2. you can add servo mixing rules to compensate excessive or decouple the control input. such as reduce the weight or also use tilt servo for roll control
+    3. Use a logic condition to ensure that these compensation servo mixing rules are active only when `MIXER TRANSITION` is activated.
+You can achieve this by checking the value of 'Flight:MixerTransition Active' in programming tab.
+    4. Add a little roll mixing in tilt motors.
+## Dedicated forward motor
+- waiting for reports

+# Parameter list (Partial List)
+###  Please be aware of what parameter is shared among FW/MC modes and what isn't.
+## Shared Parameters

+- **Timer Overrides**
+- **Outputs [Servo]:**
+  - Servo min-point, mid-point, max-point settings
+- **Motor Configuration:**
+  - motor_pwm_protocol
+  - motor_poles
+- **Servo Configuration:**
+  - servo_protocol
+  - servo_pwm_rate
+- **Board Alignment**
+- ·······
+## Profile-Specific Parameters in VTOL
+- **Mixer Profile**
+    - **Mixer Configuration:**
+        - platform_type
+        - motor_stop_on_low
+        - motor_direction_inverted, and more·······
+    - **Motor Mixing (mmix)**
+    - **Servo Mixing (smix)**
+- **PID Profile**
+  - PIDs for Roll, Pitch, Yaw
+  - PIDs for Navigation Modes
+  - TPA (Throttle PID Attenuation) Settings
+  - Rate Settings
+  - ·······